notfoundra/notfoundra/README.md

 I'm a passionate **PHP Developer** from **Indonesia** with a knack for building robust web applications using **CodeIgniter 4**.
 When I'm not coding, you can find me exploring the latest tech trends or enjoying a good cup of coffee.

-Currently interested learning Javascript Framework
+Currently interested learning Go and Javascript Framework

 ## 🚀 Skills

-- **Languages**: PHP, JavaScript, HTML, CSS
+- **Languages**: PHP, JavaScript, HTML, CSS, Go
 - **Frameworks**: CodeIgniter 4, Laravel, Bootstrap
 - **Tools**: Git, Composer, Docker, Visual Studio Code
 - **Databases**: MySQL, PostgreSQL